Dr Vikas Jain

 Pain Relief

 A torn meniscus can cause significant knee pain, especially during activities like walking, climbing stairs, or squatting.
-If the tear is causing persistent pain that doesn’t respond to conservative treatments like physical therapy, rest, or anti-inflammatory medications, a meniscectomy might be recommended.
+If the tear is causing persistent pain that is resistant to conventional therapies like physical therapy, rest, or anti-inflammatory medications, a meniscectomy might be recommended.

 Mechanical Symptoms

 A torn meniscus can sometimes cause the knee to lock, catch, or give way, making it difficult to move the joint smoothly.
-If these mechanical symptoms interfere with daily activities or sports, removing the torn part of the meniscus may help restore normal knee function.
+If these mechanical symptoms interfere with everyday pursuits or athletic events, eliminating the torn part of the meniscus may help restore normal knee function.

 Preventing Further Damage

 In some cases, a torn meniscus can lead to further damage within the knee joint if left untreated.
-The torn piece of cartilage can move into the joint space, causing additional wear and tear on the surrounding cartilage and leading to early-onset arthritis.
+The torn piece of cartilage can move into the joint space, increasing the amount of wear and tear on the surrounding cartilage and leading to early-onset arthritis.

 Failed Conservative Treatments